philp97/WebScrathing/README.md

 # WebScrathing
-Using web scratch to Download reports from firms
+Using web scratch to Download PDFs from sites and transforming them into TXT files